Why Morning Anxiety Is a Thing and What to Do About It

 Make dietary changes

 Learn some self-help tips to keep your day from getting out of control.
 Exercise regularly, learn deep breathing, and practice mindfulness, so you live in the moment instead of worrying about things out of your control.
+(Here are some mindfulness quotes to help quiet your mind.)

 When to seek help